a11yproject/a11yproject.com/src/posts/how-to-make-an-accessible-nav-with-dropdowns.md

 The &lt;nav&gt; element will communicate a role of navigation-equal to setting `role="navigation"`, (this may still need to be added if needing to [support some assistive technology](https://a11ysupport.io/tech/aria/navigation_role)) meaning it can be easily navigated to by people with screen readers—as a landmark.

-### Best practices summary
+### Best practices summarized

 - Not all blocks containing links need to use &lt;nav&gt;.
 Use it for larger sections of navigation links.
 Overuse can create 'noise' for people using screen readers.
 - Uniquely label the &lt;nav&gt; to give a better idea of its purpose.
-This can be done with a heading or `aria-label`/`aria-labelledby`. <strong>Note:</strong> Screen readers will already announce the element as being navigation, so avoid using the word 'nav' or 'navigation' in the accessible name.
+This can be done with a heading or `aria-label`/`aria-labelledby`. **Note**: Screen readers will already announce the element as being navigation, so avoid using the word 'nav' or 'navigation' in the accessible name.
+- For site navigation consider using a list (`<ul>/<ol>`) inside of the &lt;nav&gt;.
+So that assitive technology can announce how many links it contains.

 ```html
 <nav aria-labelledby="main-nav-label">